nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `appointment`: sorts list by appointment timing in order of the earliest appointment first.

 Format: `sort` + `keyword`

+* Calling this command after a Find command will preserve the results filtered by the Find command.

 Example: `sort name` performs sorting by lexicographical ordering